ataulien/Inside-Gothic/docs/monster-ai.md

 - If the target is dead, the attack is over and the monster will start [eating the target](#eat-ground-state). [^2]
 - If the target is running away, and the time the monster is allowed to follow is passed, the attack is canceled.
 - If the target is running away through water, the attack is canceled right away (depending on the monsters properties). [^3]

+When the target became invalid or is unable to fight (ie. went unconscious), the monster will

+- start [eating](#eat-ground-state) if it is classified as `HUNTER`
+- or (if it isn't a `HUNTER`) try to find something else to attack.
+If there is nothing, the attack is cancelled.

+When an attack got cancelled, the monster will:

+1. Play the _Warning_ animation
+2. Wait for 1 second on the spot where it's standing so the player has a chance to get away.

 !!! note